ionleu/solana-transfer-web/README.md

 - Using `localStore` as a database to store the user transactions;
 - Simple search transaction mechanism;
-- No unit tests and stories coverage;
+- No unit tests, E2E tests and stories coverage;
 - Hard-coded UI theme, missing light mode support.

 ## Improvements